dch21/am_I_the_moral_one/README.md

 # Quizzes

 In our database, we stored demographic data with each question answer.
-The benifit of this was that this data was easily retreviable when it came to our results page, where we visualized answer breakdowns among demographic groups.
+The benefit of this was that this data was easily retrievable.
 One downside was that we needed to be creative when it came to creating our quiz form functionality.
-Essentially, our quiz form stored an object (named functions) representing the user's answers that was updated each time the user selected a button:
+Our quiz form stored an object (named functions) representing the user's answers.
+We updated that object each time the user selected an answer button:

  ```js
 handleClickA(){